ralphhogaboom/Suppression/README.md

 Suppression
 ===========
 Simple plugin for Spigot / Bukkit servers.
-Suppression cancels the effects of players using lighters, lava buckets, and firecharges based on a permissio node.
+Suppression cancels the effects of players using lighters, lava buckets, and firecharges based on a permission node.

 To use:
 Drop in your plugins folder, and restart / reload the server.